Hurricane Jeanne: Haiti

 Various countries and organizations helped Haiti in the storm's aftermath.
 The Organization of American States donated $25,000 to Haiti.
 The United States Agency for International Development (USAID) provided $38 million in assistance, in addition to ongoing assistance after the country's floods in May 2004.
 The aid was distributed through a variety of agencies, while also setting up cash-for-work projects.
 The Canadian International Development Agency sent a flight with 14 tons of supplies to Haiti, while also donating $1 million to the WFP.
-The European Community Humanitarian Aid Office (ECHO) provided €4 million toward ongoing relief efforts in the country.
-Separately, Germany authorized €200,000 in emergency aid, while the Netherlands sent €250,000.
+The European Community Humanitarian Aid Office (ECHO) provided €4 million (US$3 million) (Note: Euro to U.S. dollar currency converted on the date of source publication) toward ongoing relief efforts in the country.
+Separately, Germany authorized €200,000 (US$162,000) and the Netherlands sent €250,000 (US$199,000).
 The British Red Cross provided hygiene kits, blankets, and kitchen sets.
 South Africa sent US$1 million to the Caribbean Disaster Emergency Response Agency toward disaster relief in the Caribbean.
 The government of Japan sent generators, jerrycans, and other supplies.
-The Australian Agency for International Development provided A$100,000 to CARE Haiti.
+The Australian Agency for International Development provided A$100,000 (US$70,000) (Note: Australian dollar to U.S. dollar currency converted on the date of source publication) to CARE Haiti.
 CARE helped restore water systems in Gonaïves, while also providing corn, bean and sorghum seeds to rural farmers.
 Workers from Hydro-Québec helped restore electricity to water irrigation pumps.
-The government of New Zealand sent NZ$100,000 each to the United Nations Office for the Coordination of Humanitarian Affairs (OCHA) and UNICEF.
+The government of New Zealand sent NZ$100,000 (US$68,000) (Note: New Zealand dollar to U.S. dollar currency converted on the date of source publication) each to the United Nations Office for the Coordination of Humanitarian Affairs (OCHA) and UNICEF.
 The Gates Foundation donated $300,000 toward CARE's flood relief work in the country.
 The Adventist Development and Relief Agency International distributed shoes, medicine, and food, while also providing counseling services.
 Rise Against Hunger sent a boat with nearly $3 million in supplies, including food and medicine.
-Télécoms Sans Frontières set up temporary telephone access for about 2,000 families over a 19 day period.
-On December 14, 2004, Haitian musician Wyclef Jean released a music video for his song Gonaïves, to raise awareness and funds for the WFP and Jean's charitable organization, Yéle Haiti.
+Télécoms Sans Frontières set up temporary telephone access for about 2,000 families over a 19-day period.
+On December 14, 2004, Haitian musician Wyclef Jean released a music video for his song "Gonaïves", to raise awareness and funds for the WFP and Jean's charitable organization, Yéle Haiti.

+In July 2005, the Inter-American Development Bank provided a $27.1 million loan to help farmers along the Rivière la Quinte by providing seeds and soil management.
+The Haitian government improved the country's disaster management agencies through the Emergency Recovery and Disaster Risk Management Project.
+It was a three-year program, supported by $19.4 million from the World Bank International Development Agency.
+The project helped reduce death tolls from tropical cyclones impacting Haiti in 2007 and 2008.